mt-class/penn/projects/team13.md

----
+--
 layout: default
 img: rosetta
 img_url: http://www.flickr.com/photos/calotype46/6683293633/
 caption: Rosetta stone (credit&#59; calotype46)
-title: Homework 5 | Sentence Alignment
+title: Homework 5 | Transliteration
 active_tab: homework
 ---
 # Transliteration: *The Final Project*

-(Joyce Lee, Adnaan Mukadam, Dennis Sell, Terry Sun)

 Transliteration is the task of transcribing a word or phrase originally composed in one writing system to another in an understandable form.
 Transliteration is used to translate "out of vocabulary" (OOV) words in the source language, which have no actual translation to the target language.
 Proper nouns - people, placess, and organizations - are the major source of OOVs, making transliteration a crucial problem, since they contain .
 For example, proper nouns make up [40% of search queries and over 70% of most searches](http://anthology.aclweb.org///D/D08/D08-1107.pdf) and are especially important in interlingual communication in the global media.

-This problem manifests between any two languages, even those who employ the same writing system, as it is desired to represent differences in pronunciations.
+This problem manifests between any two languages, even those who employ the same writing system, as it is most desirable to represent differences in pronunciations.
 It is even more crucial when moving between writing systems, as the source and target languages may have sets of phonemes that do not map bijectively.
 That is, the source and target languages may each contain phonemes that do not exist in the other language, but also be missing phonemes from the other language.

 > Side note: linguistically, transliteration actually refers to a map between graphemes (units of a writing system) rather than phonemes (units of a language's sound base); _transcription_ is a more accurate term for what you're doing in this assignment.
 However, in the machine translation literature, transcription typically refers to converting speech to text representation rather than text to text.